 Give me new Phoenix wings to fly at my desire.

 Shakespeare is the ‘Chief Poet’; it is no secret that Keats greatly admired the great masters of English literature, which included, Milton and Shakespeare, and that there was a resurgence of their work during the Romantic era which led to a greater revisitation of the themes that they wrote about.
-For Keats, SHakespeare was the master of tragedy and beauty.
-His plays, even the tragedies, are a show of mastery in the English language, and it is thought that Keats certainly aspired to write some way similarly to Shakespeare, but this would, again, be difficult to corroborate.
-‘Albion’ references the United Kingdom, the country where Keats and Shakespeare wrote.
+For Keats, Shakespeare was the master of tragedy and beauty.
+His plays, even the tragedies, are a show of mastery in the English language, and it is thought that Keats certainly aspired to write some way similar to Shakespeare, but this would, again, be difficult to corroborate.
+‘Albion’ references to the United Kingdom, the country where Keats and Shakespeare wrote.

 Keats finishes the poem with this musing: he does not want to wander ‘in a barren dream’, which could reference a landscape that he himself has created, a landscape that is barren only because he has not yet written the poem that he was to have written, but that he wants to be ‘consumed in the fire’.
-It could be taken that Keats himself, although lauding his muse earlier, has no inspiration left to write something that would consume him, and is instead putting it off so that he could read through King Lear, one of his greatest inspirations.
+It could be taken that Keats himself, although lauding his muse earlier, has no inspiration left to write something that would consume him, and is instead of putting it off so that he could read through King Lear, one of his greatest inspirations.
 The supposition follows on with the final line – ‘give me new phoenix wings to fly at my desire’, thereby showing that Keats would like a new variety of muse, a new way of writing, and a better way of viewing the world, all of which he thinks he can attain through a re-reading of King Lear.

 IT is not one of Keats’ most infamous poems, but ‘On Sitting Down to Read King Lear Once Again’ provides a rarely-seen side of Keats.
 The reader is used to Keats the effusive poet, the Keatsian dialogue between tragedy and happiness, and the reflection upon beauty, but this poem is almost simplistic compared to the rest of Keats’ work.
 It does not sink into the dreams that Keats has so often written about, or focus on the beauty that has taken place in all of his work, but instead provides a view of the author that somehow humanizes him far more than anything else he has written.
-In the poem, Keats’ insistence that he do nothing but read allows the reader to witness him in a less than thrilling state, and while it does not dissolve any of his mastery and mystery, it deepens Keats as a character.
+In the poem, Keats’ insistence that he does nothing but reading allows the reader to witness him in a less than a thrilling state, and while it does not dissolve any of his mastery and mystery, it deepens Keats as a character.

 He wrote a long letter to George the next spring about his ideas of salvation.
 “The whole appears to resolve into this; that Man is originally ‘a poor forked creature’ subject to the same mischances as the beasts of the forest.”
 Man could be saved by forming an identity in the face of hardship, through the world’s “vale of Soul-making” and not through any Christian otherworldly “vale of tears.”
 As Lionel Trilling points out, this is also the story of King Lear, “the history of the definition of a soul by circumstance.”
 This “tragic salvation” was “the only salvation that Keats found it possible to conceive”: “the soul accepting the fate that defines it.”
 And as it happens, Keats had introduced his “system of salvation” by slightly misquoting a line of Lear’s in which the king calls Edgar, disguised as poor Tom, a “poor bare, forked animal,” a scene before Edgar says, “The foul fiend haunts poor Tom in the voice of a nightingale.”
 Keats wrote “Ode to a Nightingale” early that May, shortly after his letter to George.

-– Comparisons between Keats and King Lear, by Adam PLunkett.
+– Comparisons between Keats and King Lear, by Adam Plunkett.